How to Study in Nursing School: Students Share 9 Great Nursing Study Tips

 For synthesizing and reviewing information, try YouTube.
 Labuddle and Schulenburg say they like to turn to YouTube when they get stuck on complex concepts and Dann says she uses it almost every day as a supplement.
 You can even make playlists of helpful related videos, like Dann does, to help you review for a test or clinical experience.

 If you prefer a more interactive studying experience, there are many options for you.
 Dann says she and her classmates collaborate on Quizlet review before tests.
 Harhay says she loves using the quizzes and interactive case studies provided by Evolve as a supplement to her textbooks.
-Harhay also uses the RN Mentor app in addition to Rasmussen College’s ATI testing resources, to prepare for the NCLEX exam.
+Harhay also uses the RN Mentor app in addition to Rasmussen University’s ATI testing resources, to prepare for the NCLEX exam.

 No matter how you learn, it doesn’t hurt to try a new-to-you study tool.